kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

   return speed * 60 / 1_000_000
 ```

-Since the input arguments are all in mm and the cadence is in rotation per *minute*, the variable `speed` has a unit  of mm/min.
-In order to change this unit to km/h, we multiply by 60 (to convert from minute to hour) and divide by 1,000,000 (to convert from mm to km).
-Notice that we expect the `gear_ratio` to be a float after dividing `chainring` by `cog`.
-Similarly, `speed` is expected to be a `float`.
+Since the input arguments are all in mm and the cadence is in rotations per minute, the variable speed has a unit of mm/min.
+To convert this unit to km/h, we multiply by 60 (to convert from minutes to hours) and divide by 1,000,000 (to convert from mm to km).
+Notice that the gear_ratio is expected to be a float after dividing chainring by cog.
+Similarly, speed is also expected to be a float.

-The nice thing about Python docstring is that we can access this documentation.
-To do that, type in the above code into the Python shell and press enter for Python to execute the function definition.
-In order to access the documentation, you can type `calculate_speed.__doc__`.
+One of the useful features of Python's docstring is that it allows us to access the documentation directly.
+To do this, type the above code into the Python shell and press enter to execute the function definition.
+Once defined, you can access the documentation by typing `calculate_speed.__doc__`.

 ```python
 >>> print(calculate_speed.__doc__)